 – The biggest perk for choosing an Airbnb is the Privacy and having to own the entire space gives a different feel to the trip.

 When did I choose a Hotel?

-So, I chose a hotel and didn’t even consider the Airbnb as an option.
+So, I chose a hotel and didn’t even consider Airbnb as an option.
 I chose Hotel Palais de Chaillot, which was a quiet small hotel near Trocadero & located in a residential neighbourhood.
-The hotel was perfect to give me a peek at the Parisian culture, and near to the Eiffel Tower.
-I landed at the Paris’s CDG airport around 7:30 PM and reached the hotel around 10:00 PM.
+The hotel was perfect to give me a peek at the Parisian culture, and near the Eiffel Tower.
+I landed at Paris’s CDG airport around 7:30 PM and reached the hotel around 10:00 PM.
 This would have been a very awkward position if I had chosen an Airbnb.
-See, hotel wins clearly in this kind of situation.
+See, the hotel wins clearly in this kind of situation.

 When did I prefer an Airbnb?